 Q: We are considering a trip on the Pacific Coast Highway for 3-4 weeks in June and will have a 3-year-old son and 6-month-old daughter.
 Do you have any suggestions for resources (e.g. books, tourist information contacts, websites, etc.) which cover the activities/areas of interest for children along the route?

 A: Thanks for the email.
 That's a good, long time to allow for a trip, to make sure you enjoy it, and June will be a terrific time to go.

 Otherwise the best thing you can do is contact the CVBs of the places you plan to stay along the way, and see if they have any publications.
 Or just check their websites first, as you may be able to order brochures online.
-You should find links to most of them here on our Places along the Pacific Coast Highway page.
+You should find links to most of them here on our Pacific Coast Highway Stops page.